 A super easy oven-baked vegetable frittata that’s perfect for breakfast, brunch or even a light dinner!

 This veggie frittata has a bit of a family history behind it.
+But first, here’s a video of how easy it is to make:

 My mom started making this dish when I decided, around age 14, that I was going to be a vegetarian.